Peer Review Process

 Plagiarism Detection

 Reuse of words must be kept to a minimum, credited, or quoted in the text, and all sources must be cited when they are used.
-The Artificial Intelligence and Applications uses the Similarity Check service provided by Crossref and powered by iThenticate to provide editors with a user-friendly tool to help detect plagiarism, a text similarity below 20% is acceptable by the journal.
+The Artificial Intelligence and Applications uses the Similarity Check service provided by Crossref and powered by iThenticate to provide editors with a user-friendly tool to help detect plagiarism.
+A text similarity below 20% is acceptable by the journal.

 The CrossRef Similarity Check uses iThenticate originality detection software to identify text similarities that may indicate plagiarism.
 It does this by comparing manuscripts with both a web repository and the CrossRef database.